 Provisional enforcement of the judgment

-Under Spanish law, it is possible to apply for the provisional enforcement of the judgment, which should be granted automatically by the court unless one of the limited exceptions set out in the Spanish Civil Procedure Act applies.
-One of these exceptions is a judgment declaring the invalidity of a patent, which cannot be provisionally enforced.
+Under Spanish law, it is possible to apply for the provisional enforcement of the judgment, which should be granted automatically by the court unless one of the limited exceptions set out in the Civil Procedure Act applies.
+One of those exceptions is a judgment declaring the invalidity of a patent, which cannot be provisionally enforced.

 The basic rule is that the 'loser pays' the legal costs of the winner, unless the judge considers that exceptional circumstances exist and decides otherwise.
 In its judgment of 28 February 2018, the Barcelona Court of Appeal (Section 15) highlighted that if the judge deviates from the general rule, he or she must explain and justify the reasons.